litterbox-sf-fall/questions_in_a_hat/README.md

 #Questions in a Hat

+* If you don't know, you can call on a peer who raises their hand
-* Have students write down the topics they want to discuss further, so that we may break into topical squads
+* Write down the topics you want to discuss further, so that we may break into topical squads

 1) Explain the difference between form_tag and form_for and provide an example of when you would use each.